Skip to content

 Yes.
 The ‘not-knowing’ is baked in on all the levels.
 But, to shift that slightly, it’s that each day, each moment, I am somewhat different.
 I’ve moved.
 Shifted.
 A little older.
 Maybe wiser?
 Ha.
 More open, hopefully.
 Expanding – as openness and unknowing do – these postures grow our capacity (I hope) to receive more diverse expressions of God/Universe/Source than we could before.
 More than if I’d landed on some kind of answer.

 Someone recently said to me that a part of them, when it came to their spiritual journey, was “dying.”
-Yes, parts of us die in this process, that are not open to growth, change, the Infinite.
+Yes, parts of us die in this process, that are not open to growth, change, and the Infinite that always surrounds us.
 That can be uncomfortable.
+Painful, even.
 But if allowed, it invites us into expansiveness.
 Not-knowing is the imaginal state of the pupae in the cocoon, the possibility of emerging as a butterfly.

 Inquiry and investigation of this kind can give rise to openings, to new understandings and visions and actions.
 Inquiry takes on a life of its own after awhile.
 It permeates the pores of your being and breathes new vitality, vibrancy, and grace into the bland, the humdrum, the routing.
 Inquiry will wind up ‘doing you’ rather than you doing it.